iamajitsingh/django3-ToDoApp/README.md

 <img height="100" src="https://scheduleit.pythonanywhere.com/static/notes/Logo.png" width="100" alt="logo"/>
 </div>

-Schedule.It is an app which allows you to create an account, create/update/track your important to-dos.
+Schedule.It is a web app which allows you create/update/track your important to-dos.
+Create an account and get started!
 Some functionalities:
 1. New user registration.
 2. User Login, Logout.